lvl0socanalyst/VulnWebAppTutorials/dvwa/Medium.md

 2. After having a look at network in dev tools the request is a GET request when changing pass
 3. Also observed if you have a look in the URL after changing the password the params are very easily editable to change pass
 4. Because there isn't a token in the GET request, we don't need to call a specific cookie/user token to choose what accounts password we are changing.
-5. Here's the HTML page
+5. Here's the iframe snippet
 <pre> ```
 <!DOCTYPE html>
 <html>